ioerror/highctidh/docs/README.python.md

 To use this module with pip: `pip install highctidh`

-Run the unit tests in the root of the project:
+Run the unit tests in the src/ subdirectory:

     python3 -m unittest -v